FACN1/week1-javiasy/README.md

 - **Plan for today**

 Build basic online of site
-		1. Landing page
-			m4v15&HS finish basic CSS
+- [ ] Landing page - m4v15&HS finish basic CSS
-		2. Nav Bar
-			JWLD&Macintosh finish basic CSS
+- [x] Nav Bar - JWLD&Macintosh finish basic CSS

-		should be done and pulled by lunchtime
+- [ ]		should be done and pulled by lunchtime

-		3. About
+- [ ] About
-		4. Team
-			both above done by one pair and also making the CSS nicer
+- [ ] Team - both above done by one pair and also making the CSS nicer
-		5. Contact
-			mailto form should be developed here by one pair
+- [ ] Contact - mailto form should be developed here by one pair

 -  CSS should all be mobile first
 -  HTML should be designed with accessibility in mind